elerch/FlexiLib/README.md

 compiled in debug mode).
 This can be controlled with the environment variable `SERVER_THREAD_COUNT`.

-Future plans include an environment variable for IP address and port to listen on, as well as the amount of pre-allocated memory for response data (currently hardcoded to 1k/thread).
+The port by default is 8069, although this can be set with the `PORT` environment variable.
+Future plans include an environment variable for IP address as well as the amount of pre-allocated memory for response data (currently hardcoded to 8k/thread).
 Pre-allocated memory reduces the number of system calls required for memory allocation, and pre-allocation/allocation statistics per request are reported in the logs.
+The current pre-allocation provides approximately 4k per request without requiring system calls.

 Logs
 ----